-These steps to making writing easy are from a writer’s workshop given by Michael Gartner.
+These steps to a flawless writing technique and how to make writing easy are from a writer’s workshop by Michael Gartner.
+They were shared by a reader who attended the workshop.

 The Writing Technique in 12 Easy Steps